 Eat your first meal early in the morning, so that you will be able to fit the other 3 to 5 meals into your schedule and timing them accordingly throughout the day.
 Yes, breakfast is the most important meal of the day, followed by your post-workout meal in importance.

 Your post-workout meal should be consumed within 30 minutes after you exercise, while your body is craving the replenishment of glycogen stores, which were depleted during exercise.
 Your pre-workout meal is the next most important meal, but be careful not to overeat on this one, and give yourself 1 to 2 hours of digestion before exercising.
-If you miss a meal, plan ahead using a meal replacement protein bar or protein shake with a piece of fruit or vegetables.
+If you miss a meal, plan ahead using a meal replacement protein bar or a protein shake with a piece of fruit or vegetables.
 Try to get half of your food daily from fresh fruits and vegetables; cooking them depletes the nutrients.
-Please do not consider the food like substance sold at most fast food restaurants food, the momentary convenience is not worth the excess fats, and absence nutritional value.
-Remember, most people store body fat not necessarily from over eating, but from under nourishing their bodies.
+Please do not consider the food like substance sold at most fast-food restaurants, the momentary convenience is not worth the excess fats, and absence nutritional value.
+Remember, most people store body fat not necessarily from overeating, but from undernourishing their bodies.

 Stay healthy my friends.